AlenaGM/AlenaGM/README.md

-### Hi there, I'm Alena and I'm a frontend developer👋
+### Hi there, I'm Alёna and I'm a frontend developer👋

 - 👩‍💻 I’m currently working on SavePets Website and
 - 🔍 looking for position of junior react developer